vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 •	vSphere Portgroup with DHCP

 ## Download govc:
-Govc is a lightweight, open-source CLI tool written in Go (and part of the Govmomi/Go library for the vSphere API).
-Project page: https://github.com/vmware/govmomi/tree/master/govc<br>
+[Govc](https://github.com/vmware/govmomi/tree/master/govc) is a lightweight, open-source CLI tool written in Go (and part of the Govmomi/Go library for the vSphere API).
+Project page: <br>

 To download the latest release, use the command below.
 As with the majority of Go projects, it is packaged as a single binary.<br>
 Note that the tar command requires **root privileges** to copy the binary to the correct location):